Connect and retrieve data from databases

 Explore data visualization using the Kandy library

-Find additional information about data visualization in Data visualization in Kotlin Notebook with Kandy
+Find additional information about data visualization in Data visualization with Kandy

 For an extensive overview of tools and resources available for data science and analysis in Kotlin, see Kotlin and Java libraries for data analysis